-Let’s be honest – there are times when we all get confused between things like disk recovery, recovery drive, or system repair disc.
-While these things might sound similar, they all serve a distinctive purpose which every Windows user should know about.
-Don’t worry – we are here with this detailed guide to help you differentiate between these concepts and cover them in detail.
-Without much ado, let’s dive in and learn things like how to use recovery disks in Windows 7/10 that would be extremely beneficial for you in the long run.
+Let's be honest – there are times when we all get confused between things like disk recovery, recovery drive, or system repair disc.
+While these things might sound similar, they all serve a distinctive purpose that every Windows user should know about.
+Don't worry – we are here with this detailed guide to help you differentiate between these concepts and cover them in detail.
+Without much ado, let's dive in and learn things like how to use recovery disks in Windows 7/10 that would be extremely beneficial for you in the long run.

 A recovery disk is probably the most essential Windows component.
 Ideally, it helps us reinstall Windows in case of a system failure or any other unwanted issue.
 The best ways to fix these OS-related issues are by maintaining a dedicated Windows 10/7 recovery disk that you can easily create on your own.

-A Recovery Drive consists of essential Windows components and environment.
-It is used for troubleshooting when a system doesn’t boot or malfunctions.
+A Recovery Drive consists of essential Windows components and the environment.
+It is used for troubleshooting when a system doesn't boot or malfunctions.
 Using a USB or a hard disk recovery source, you can reinstall Windows on your system.

 Here are some of the common scenarios when you should consider creating a recovery disk:

 One of the best things about the new Windows versions like 7, 8, or 10 is that it lets us create a recovery disk pretty easily.
 If you want to learn how to use recovery drive in Windows 10/7, then follow these steps:

 1. Firstly, connect a USB drive of at least 16 GB to the system.
 Consider taking the backup of its data as the USB drive would be formatted in the process.

 2. Now, click on the Start menu and look for the "recovery drive".
 Once you get the relevant results, click on it to launch the wizard.
 You might be asked to log-in to your admin account beforehand.